barbudreadmon/fbalpha-backup-dontuse-ty/README.md

 # fba-libretro

+## Roms
-Build your sets with dats from the dats directory, fba dats are NOT mame dats.
+Use clrmamepro (which run fine on linux with wine and macos with crossover) to build valid romsets with dats from the dats directory. fba dats are NOT mame dats.
+Don't report issues if you didn't build a valid romset.

 ## Samples